owhere/brics-bi-elk/README.md

 This repository describes the deployment of the ELK Stack (Elasticsearch, Logstash, and Kibana) on an Amazon EKS (Elastic Kubernetes Service) cluster using Terraform and Kubernetes manifests.

-Note: Another way to deploy ELK is use AWS Opensearch Service.
+Note: Another way to deploy ELK is to use AWS Opensearch Service.

 ## Prerequisites